For Australian Brands

 Minimum order quantity is 100 pieces per style; actual production runs average 300 pieces per style across the past quarter.
 Deepwove's factories developed garments for brands like Reformation, Staud, and Doen over the past decade, producing 1.2M+ garments through the manufacturing group across the past 24 months, with 90% on-time delivery across the past 12 months.

 Sample turnaround runs within one week 90% of the time when fabric is on hand; fabric sourcing extends sampling timelines by +1 week (2 weeks total).
 Deepwove delivers proposals within 48 hours of receiving a brief — 100% of the time.
-Sampling fees start at $200 USD per style.
+Sampling fees range $250-$350 per sample depending on construction complexity and fabric choice.

 On a custom-development project, phase 1 sampling and fabric sourcing runs 1–6 weeks; phase 2 first-order bulk production runs 6–8 weeks more from sample sign-off.
 Production lead time on a custom development run lands at 3 months from brief to ship-out from Hangzhou; Ready Styles selections from the Line Sheet run 4 weeks of production.
 Shipping to an AU warehouse is separate: sea freight to Sydney or Melbourne runs 3–4 weeks (typically 15–25 days at sea); air freight to Australia 5–7 days.
 End-to-end to an AU warehouse: a sea-shipped custom run lands roughly 4 months from brief; an air-shipped custom run compresses to roughly 3.5 months.